What impact could advocacy and storytelling have on AMR?

 - Cyberbullying concerns

-Storytelling can be a compelling tool for self-healing.
-It can also empower others in a similar situation by providing hope and a better understanding of their own experience.
-No matter which way you look at it, our narratives remodel the science around an intricate topic like AMR which can be very dense and complicated.
-Our stories make science accessible.
-Our stories make us human.
+Storytelling can also be a powerful tool for self-healing.
+It can empower others in similar situations by offering hope and a deeper understanding of their own experiences.
+No matter how you look at it, our narratives reshape the science surrounding an intricate topic like AMR, which can often feel dense and complex.

 Vanessa Carter

 Vanessa became an AMR patient advocate in 2013 after surviving a serious car accident and 10-year facial reconstruction that caused a highly-resistant MRSA infection.
-She is a patient advisor to several organisations including CIDRAP (USA) and the WHO Strategic Technical Advisory Group on AMR (STAG-AMR) as well as a civil society champion at the Africa CDC.

 She has won awards for her advocacy and further completed an e-Patient Scholarship at Stanford University Medicine X in the USA.
 With a professional background in marketing, Vanessa has also lectured on various topics including effective communication and infodemic management in relation to AMR after completing training by the WHO in 2020.
 She has also advocated the importance of patient and public involvement and engagement.
 Originally from South Africa, she now resides in the UK and is also the founder of The AMR Narrative.
-Read more at www.vanessacarter.co.za